Venezuela's cradle of Chavismo picking new gov in vote re-do

 Associated Press

-BARINAS, Venezuela (AP) — Voters in the home state of Venezuela’s late President Hugo Chávez are casting ballots again Sunday in a special gubernatorial election called after the opposition contender in November’s regular contest was retroactively disqualified as he was ahead in the vote count.
+BARINAS, Venezuela (AP) — Voters in the home state of Venezuela’s late President Hugo Chávez cast ballots again Sunday in a special gubernatorial election called after the opposition contender in November’s regular contest was retroactively disqualified as he was ahead in the vote count.

-The contenders in the northwestern state of Barinas include a local opposition leader, an opposition dissident and a former foreign minister.
-For the first time in more than two decades, no member of Chávez’s family is on the ballot.
+The contenders in the northwestern state of Barinas included a local opposition leader, an opposition dissident and a former foreign minister.
+For the first time in more than two decades, no member of Chávez’s family was on the ballot.

 The disqualification of Freddy Superlano by the country’s highest court and the scheduling of the special contest raised further doubts about the fairness of Venezuela’s electoral system following the first vote in years in which most major political parties took part.